Indestructible Dog Toys: Our 7 Favorite Tough Dog Toys

 Indestructible Dog Toys: Not That Many Pass the Test

 “Help!
-My dog destroys his toys.”
+My dog destroys new toys within minutes.”
 Sound familiar?

-We’ve gone through more than 100 toys over the past few years and I’m finally able to say we’ve found 6 dog toys that my dog can’t destroy.
+We’ve gone through more than 100 toys over the past few years, but I’m finally able to say we’ve found 7 tough dog toys that my dog can’t destroy.

 I have my doubts when it comes to dog toys being indestructible, no matter what the package claims.